Timeline

 Fibonacci Chair is one of the pieces at a key group exhibition at Museo Franz Mayer in Mexico City called “Disegno Neobarocco”.
 In collaboration with Carpenters Workshop Gallery.

 My First solo show with David Gill Gallery called “The Occidental Artisan”.
 Driving factor behind the exhibition is the influence from both worlds, the occident and the orient.
 This became my life as soon as I met Iris.
-We travel yearly between the West and the East - and to honour this inescapable effect on my imagination I decided to call the show as such.
+We travel yearly between the West and the East and to honour this inescapable affect on my imagination I decided to call the show as such.

-Sebastian Brajkovic - 2020 - 1
+Sebastian Brajkovic - 2020

-Sebastian Brajkovic - 2020 - 1
+Sebastian Brajkovic - 2020

 2020

-“Design By Time” a traveling group exhibition took place in the U.S., started in New York city and organized by the Pratt Institute.
+“Design By Time” is a traveling group exhibition that took place in the U.S., started in New York city and organized by the Pratt Institute.
 From New York it traveled to Knoxville Museum of Art, Gregg Museum of Art, Wooster Art Museum, Columbia Museum of Art and the Museum of Art and Design, San Francisco.

 The Lathe V that was used during this traveling exhibition came from the permanent collection of the Museum of Arts and Design in New York.
 Over the years the piece appeared in various exhibitions, mainly organised by the MAD museum, this traveling exhibition by Pratt institute definitely eclipsed all that came before.

-Sebastian Brajkovic - 2021 - 1
+Sebastian Brajkovic - 2021

-Sebastian Brajkovic - 2021 - 1
+Sebastian Brajkovic - 2021

 2021